 But this perfection didn’t last long.
 Before long, Satan tempted our ancestors, and they failed.
-But God was gracious and didn’t kill them immediately.
+But God was gracious and didn’t kill them immediately; he showed them love.
 Instead, he cursed them, Satan, and the earth.
 Since then, we have all sinned as our ancestors did.
 Sin is anytime we fall short of God’s perfect standard, disobey his commands, or do what we know we should not do.

-Sin is the cause of every bad thing in this world (creation was perfect before sin).
-Sometimes, bad things happen because of our sin; sometimes, they happen because of someone else’s sin; sometimes, they happen just because earth is suffering the consequences of sin (things like disease and natural disasters).
+Sin is the cause of every bad thing in this world (creation was flawless beforehand).
+Sometimes, bad things happen because of our sin; sometimes, they happen because of someone else’s sin; sometimes, they happen just because the earth is suffering the consequences of sin (things like disease and natural disasters).

 But once again, God is gracious.
+His love is bigger than anything we can do to spoil his good gift.
 Even though he didn’t have to, God laid aside his glory and came to the earth in the person of Jesus.
 He was born in poverty, grew up, lived the perfect life we could not, and died in our place.
 He took our place on the cross and died.
 But he didn’t stay dead; he rose again on the third day, defeating Satan, sin, and death.

 After reading about Jesus’ life, the astonishing things he did, his death, and resurrection, it can be tempting to walk away thinking that he was an amazing teacher and not much else.
 But he fits into the larger story of what God is doing in history.